zhelgadis/Epic.NET/_posts/2011-10-17-is-epic-wrong.markdown

 Now, let's bet
 --------------
-If I can prove you, by describing the components' interactions of an application that use such model in an CQRS or ES fashion, you'll work for Epic for one week, full time, for free (5 days, 7 hours a day, remotely).
+If I can prove you, by describing the components' interactions of an application that it is possible to use such model in an CQRS or ES fashion you'll work for Epic for one week, full time, for free (5 days, 7 hours a day, remotely).

 If you'll prove me that my vision is wrong, I'll do the same for you.